platanus/activeadmin_addons/docs/enumerize_integration.md

 end
 ```

-You will nedd to define inside `your_app/app/assets/stylesheets/active_admin.css.scss` the following:
+You will need to define inside `your_app/app/assets/stylesheets/active_admin.css.scss` the following:

 ```scss
 .status_tag {